Richard Bernstein Warns Fed Policy Could Backfire | ETF Trends

 While most market participants are content for the Fed to continue its efforts, famed investor Richard Bernstein admonishes investors that this unprecedented Federal Reserve intervention may eventually result in some considerable damage, however.

-“I’m surprised that people aren’t more concerned about what huge monetary growth means for the economy in the United States now,” the CEO and Chief Investment Officer of Richard Bernstein Advisors told CNBC’s “Trading Nation” on Wednesday.
+“I’m surprised that people aren’t more concerned about what huge monetary growth means for the economy in the United States now,” the CEO and Chief Investment Officer of Richard Bernstein Advisors told CNBC’s “Trading Nation”.

 The Fed’s bond purchases are of special concern to Bernstein who believes that when too many investors are finding markets easy to navigate, it can lead to problems.